the-bos/the-bos.github.io/_posts/2025-07-22-how-to-get-hired-ai-ml.markdown

 Hiring managers want to see that you can navigate uncertainty, make informed decisions, and course correct as needed.

 Similarly, **keep track of your wins and losses**, and demonstrate what your losses taught you.
-This is _great_ material to leverage during interviews.
-Turns out, many other companies are hitting the same hurdles you've hit yourself.
+Turns out, many other companies are hitting the same hurdles you've already faced, and they want someone who's already learned the hard lessons.
-They want you to bring and distill your lessons learned, which ultimately cuts them the cost of learning them manually.

 Don't just work on tasks, but **really understand the systems you're building** at a high and low level.
-I know this is easier said than done, but my advice is to give yourself capacity to be able to chase down questions yourself, and write up your learnings.
+Chase down questions yourself, and write up your learnings.
-Be curious about how things work, especially the peculiar or apparently-magical ones.
+Be curious about how things work, especially the peculiar or seemingly magical ones.
 Challenge assumptions.
+Break things.
-Poke at things until they break, then make them unbreakable.
+Then make them unbreakable.

 Finally, **sharpen your soft skills**.
 I touched on this earlier, but it deserves emphasis.